☞ The renaming of “Ledger Live” to “Ledger Wallet” is still in progress in the repos.

 Communication with the different blockchains

-The Ledger Live application will retrieve transaction history and broadcast new transactions using different explorers.
+The Ledger Wallet application will retrieve transaction history and broadcast new transactions using different explorers.

-As part of a Ledger Live blockchain integration, you should provide an indexer allowing a Ledger Live user to synchronize his account in a timely manner.
+As part of a Ledger Wallet blockchain integration, you should provide an indexer allowing a Ledger Wallet user to synchronize his account in a timely manner.
 It can be an open source project or your own explorer.

-The Ledger Live application uses our own explorers for Bitcoin and Ethereum forks.
+The Ledger Wallet application uses our own explorers for Bitcoin and Ethereum forks.